-Play games relating to how heat is captured by greenhouse gasses.
-Students will compete and run.
-They get to discover how some gasses are more effective at trapping heat in the atmosphere than other gasses are.
+Students compete at games and learn how heat is captured by greenhouse gasses.
+They discover how some gasses are more effective than others at trapping heat in the atmosphere.

-Students use math, visual and auditory techniques to demonstrate that the amount of carbon being added to the atmosphere is more than what the planet is removing.
-This activity can use different learning styles to demonstrate the 2008 global carbon budget.
-Show that the imbalance of a yearly extra four billion tons of carbon dioxide in the atmosphere is the fundamental cause of climate change.
+Students use math, visual and auditory techniques to understand the 2008 carbon budget.
+They will discover that the amount of carbon being added to the atmosphere is more than the amount the planet is removing.
+Activities demonstrate that the imbalance of a yearly extra four billion tons of carbon dioxide in the atmosphere is the fundamental cause of climate change.